|Back to Back Issues Page|

 Two quick notes on different forms of words from earlier newsletters:

-‘Conventional’ means the usual, accepted way that most people do things.
-If someone is ‘unconventional,’ they often behave in different (often odd or unexpected) ways.
+‘Conventional’ means way that most people do things.
+If someone is ‘unconventional,’ they often behave in different or unexpected ways.

 Getting the whole story: this issue’s reading/listening practice: